echo-IA/LILAC/docs/index.md

 To register for the Kickoff Workshop, or more generally to join the effort, please fill out [this google form](https://forms.gle/3ppQhhhs1dKm4Mqz7).

 The Kickoff Workshop (Feb 7-9) will set the stage for our collaborative efforts.
 We will have a few mini-review talks on IA measurements, simulations, and modeling.
-Everyone will have the opportunity to give short project pitches, and there wil lbe lots of time for discussion.
+Everyone will have the opportunity to give short project pitches, and there will be lots of time for discussion.
+The third day will be primarily for project planning and sprinting in smaller groups.

 ## Organizing Committee